quicwg/ops-drafts/draft-ietf-quic-manageability.md

 the connection will suddenly break.

-While mid-connection failure in some cases may seem superior to rejecting QUIC outright, HTTP/3 over QUIC falls back to TCP.
-This is preferable to a connection suddenly black holing and timing out.
+While mid-connection failure in some cases may seem superior to rejecting QUIC outright, HTTP/3 over QUIC falls back to TCP, and
+{{?I-D.ietf-quic-applicability}} recommends TCP fallback for other protocols that use QUIC .
+This is preferable to a connection suddenly black holing and timing out, as the recovery time is much longer for a black hole event.
 Furthermore, wide deployment of NATs with this behavior would make it risky to change Connection IDs in the internet, which would thwart various important protocol properties.

 It is possible, in principle, to encode the client's identity in a connection ID using {{QUIC_LB}} and explicit coordination with the NAT.
 However, QUIC-LB makes assumptions about endpoint mobility and common configuration in server infrastructure that are almost never valid in client/NAT architectures.
 Deploying such a system would include the administrative overhead while not solving the problem described in this section if the client changes networks.

-Note that using connection IDs in this manner would anyway violate the best common practice to avoid "port overloading" as described in {{?RFC4787}}.
+Note that multiplexing connection IDs over a single port anyway violates the best common practice to avoid "port overloading" as described in {{?RFC4787}}.

-#### "Helping" with routing infrastructure issues
+### "Helping" with routing infrastructure issues

+Concealing client address changes in order to simplify operational routing issues will mask important signals that drive security mechanisms, and therefore opens QUIC up to various attacks.

-One problem in QUIC deployment is router and switch server infrastructures that direct traffic based on address-port 4-tuple rather than connection ID.
+One challenge in QUIC deployments that want to benefit from QUIC's migration capability is server infrastructures with routers and switches that direct traffic based on address-port 4-tuple rather than connection ID.
 The use of source IP address means that a NAT rebinding or address migration will deliver packets to the wrong server.
-For the reasons described above, routers and switches will not have access to negotiated but not-yet-in-use CIDs.
+As all QUIC payloads are encrypted, routers and switches will not have access to negotiated but not-yet-in-use CIDs.
 This is a particular problem for low-state load balancers. {{QUIC_LB}} addresses this problem proposing a QUIC extension to allow some server-load balancer coordination for routable CIDs.

 It seems that a NAT anywhere in the front of such an infrastructure setup could save the effort of converting all these devices by decoding routable connection IDs and rewriting the packet IP addresses to allow consistent routing by legacy devices.

 Unfortunately, the change of IP address or port is an important signal to QUIC endpoints.
 It requires a review of path-dependent variables like congestion